dshanske/indieweb-post-kinds/readme.md

 		* Option to Update Metadata Deliberately Commented Out.
 		* Anyone who used the old plugin should backup their database before considering migration.
 The data should still be in the database regardless.
 	= Version 0.1 =
 **		* Revised settings page to use WordPress Settings API.
 Alert:** This version switches to using an array for storage of response data for future development.
-To migrate your data, please backup your database and then check "Migrate to new data structure on update" on the options page.
+To migrate your data, please backup your database and then check Migrate to new data structure on update on the options page.
 	= Version 0.06 =
 		* Added in support for Favorite
 		* fixed webmention support.